- Height: 22-26 inches

 Thanks to its large size, strength, and ability to behave obediently, German Shepherds are often used for police and military purposes.

 One of the reasons Shepherds are so popular with pet owners is that they can be highly obedient.
-This isn’t to say that there aren’t German Shepherds without behavioral issues, but they can indeed make a great pet if you know how to treat them.
+This isn’t to say that there aren’t German Shepherds without behavioural issues, but they can indeed make a great pet if you know how to treat them.
+Treat a German Shepherd right and you’ll have a loyal friend for life.

 As such, it is important to reinforce boundaries with your Shepherd.
-Your dog should know the difference between welcome and unwelcome visitors; don’t assume that because your German Shepherd is strong that it can’t be controlled with a little calm, rational training.
-However, it is important to emphasize positive rewards for good behavior rather than punishment.
+Your dog should know the difference between welcome and unwelcome visitors; don’t assume that because your German Shepherd is strong that it can’t be controlled with a little calm and rational training.
+However, it is important to emphasize positive rewards for good behavior rather than punishment (negative reinforcement is often closer to abuse than training).
+Training and socialization should begin as early as possible, so don’t let those early and impressionable puppy days go to waste.
 And remember, always be as safe as possible around an animal the size of a Shepherd.

 And what of that size?
-German Shepherds can weigh up to around 90 lbs when you’re talking about an adult male; up to around 70 pounds for an adult female.
+German Shepherds can weigh up to around 90 lbs when you’re talking about an adult male and up to around 70 pounds for an adult female.

 More than likely, your German Shepherd will end up below these “highs.”
 You should expect a male Shepherd to grow to about 70-90 pounds or so, while a female will grow to about 50-70 pounds.